farahshih/Grocery-Retail-Data-Analysis/Detailed_Analysis/Modelling_AggSales.md

 ### Data Cleaning and Preparations

-Load relevant packages and functionsinto the environment.
+Load relevant packages and functions into the environment.

 ```r
 library(knitr)